LorenDB/lorendb.dev/content/posts/how-to-reject-a-feature-request.md

 > at least this was a much more respectful issue, and I love it when things go this way even if neither of us can reach a conclusion, I'd rather it end with respect than enemies being made out of it

-Clearly, some @deepbluev7's responses would not be appropriate if this were a corporate support desk, but this isn't a corporate support desk.
+Clearly, some of @deepbluev7's responses would not be appropriate if this were a corporate support desk, but this isn't a corporate support desk.
 This is an individual volunteer whose personal time is being taken up by this discussion, and the resulting frustration is completely understandable.
 However, at no point did @deepbluev7 veer into the realm of blatant name-calling or violent attacks.